leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001C_BAL - Narratology Introduction.md

 - **Order and Hierarchization in Description:**
   - The description in "Nightwood" parodies ordered and hierarchized expansion in r<mark style="background: #FFF3A3A6;">ealist narratives</mark>, with early intervention of smell and disrupting traditional narrative flow.

-- **Levels of Narration and Emotive Language:**
-  - The phrase “Oh, that voice of Steyn’s!” exemplifies emotive language, indicating emotional expression by the narrator.
-  - Different narrative levels are explored, with the narrator yielding to characters and the emotive sentence forming part of the narrative text as an event.

 - **Character-Bound and External Narrators:**
   - Different narrative situations are examined, revealing complexities in the interaction between<mark style="background: #FFF3A3A6;"> character-bound</mark> and <mark style="background: #FFF3A3A6;">external narrators</mark>.